Unser Mund sei voll Lachens, BWV 110: Manuscripts and publication

 The manuscripts of both the score and parts survive.
 Some Bach scholars believed that the cantata was written in 1734 for the end of the War of the Polish Succession, but the discovery of the printed text for that event showed that it was not related.

 The first critical edition of the cantata, edited by Wilhelm Rust, was published by the Bach Gesellschaft in 1876 as part of its complete edition of Bach's works.
 In the Neue Bach-Ausgabe, the second edition of Bach's works, the cantata was published in 1957, edited by Dürr.

 Carus published a critical edition in German and English as part of its Stuttgarter Bach-Ausgaben in 2017, edited by Karin Wollschläger.
 In the 21st century, Bach Digital published high-resolution facsimile images of the manuscript parts from the first quarter of the 18th century.

 Recordings

 Unser Mund sei voll Lachens has mainly been recorded within cycles of Bach's church cantatas.
-Fritz Werner and the Heinrich-Schütz-Chor Heilbronn 1961 recording was as part of a series of more than 50 of Bach's works.
-The Windsbacher Knabenchor, a boys' choir similar to the Thomanerchor that Bach had in mind, recorded the work in 1961, and released it with Wer Dank opfert, der preiset mich, BWV 17.
+Fritz Werner and the Heinrich-Schütz-Chor Heilbronn recording the cantata in a series of more than 50 of Bach's works.
+The Windsbacher Knabenchor, a boys' choir like the Thomanerchor that Bach had in mind, recorded the work in 1961 and released it with Wer Dank opfert, der preiset mich, BWV 17.